FAQ Huntington Beach Fourth of July Parade

 The Huntington Beach Parade begins at 10 am the morning of July 4 and lasts about two hours.
 The parade is very well attended and arriving early is highly recommended.
 Many people will stake out viewing spots the day before.
 Arrive a few hours early and you should have no problem.
 The closer to parade time, the more difficult things will become.
 Parking can be very problematic as there will be numerous street closures to facilitate the parade.

-The local Huntington Beach Kiwanis Club hosts a $5 pancake breakfast at Lake Park from 6:30 am to 11 am.
+The local Huntington Beach Kiwanis Club hosts a $5 pancake breakfast at Lake Park from 7 am to 10 am.
 Lake Park is along the Huntington Beach Parade route (Main Street between 11th Street & 12th Street) and arriving early for pancakes and then relaxing until the parade starts is a popular way to keep this a stress free day.
-Lake Park is also the only area that offers public bleacher seating ($15 pre-sale or $20 at the event).
+Kiwanis also offers public bleacher seating at Lake Park ($15 pre-sale or $20 at the event).

 To purchase pancake breakfast tickets or bleacher seating contact the Huntington Beach Community Services Department by phone at 714-536-5486 or walk in at the Huntington Beach Civic Center, Community Services Department, 2000 Main Street (corner of Main Street and Yorktown Ave), Huntington Beach, CA 92648.